-Northern lights Donegal tonight
+Northern lights in Donegal tonight

 Kp 1 is well below the Kp 5 threshold needed for aurora to be visible from Donegal.